Cultural depictions of Ronald Reagan: Comics

 Ronald Reagan met Captain America in Marvel Comics, would become the paranormal hero "Teflon" in New Universe and was even depicted as the star of the Solsons' Comics series Reagans Raiders, in 1987.

 Marvel Transformers UK Annual 1985 contained a story called "Plague of the Insecticons".
-Optimus Prime lead Prowl and Warpath to a meeting with President Ronald Reagan in Washington D.C. to open a dialog between the Autobots and the US government.
-The evil Insecticons attack the US military in the name of the Autobots hoping to derail the peace talks.
-Although the Autobots managed to chase off the Insecticons Optimus Prime gave up on explaining the misunderstanding to Reagan, thinking he would never be believed.
+Optimus Prime leads Prowl and Warpath to a meeting with Reagan in Washington D.C. to open a dialog between the Autobots and the US government.
+The evil Insecticons attack the US military in the name of the Autobots, hoping to derail the peace talks.
+Although the Autobots managed to chase off the Insecticons, Optimus Prime gives up on explaining the misunderstanding to Reagan, thinking he would never be believed.
 Reagan had been ready to hear what Optimus had to say and was disappointed they gave up so easily.
-In 1986, Ronald Reagan made an appearance in volume 1, issue 8, of the DC Comics series Booster Gold.
+In 1986, Reagan made an appearance in the eighth issue of the DC Comics series Booster Gold.

 Reagan would also make an appearance in Strontium Dog, a long running strip in the British comic 2000 AD.
-In the storyline 'Bitch' (Progs 505–529, 1987), he is kidnapped and held hostage by time travelling alien freedom fighters.
+In the storyline 'Bitch' (Progs 505–529, 1987), he is kidnapped and held hostage by time-travelling alien freedom fighters.
 The Reagan of this story is depicted as somewhat bumbling and not at all aware of what is happening; despite all evidence to the contrary, he maintains the opinion throughout that he has been kidnapped by the 'Commies'.

 In the 1986 miniseries The Dark Knight Returns, Superman is an operative for the United States government, covertly fighting Soviet forces in Latin America and serving as the president's right-hand man.
 Though unnamed, this president bears an identical resemblance to Reagan, who was in office when the comic was published.
 He also possesses Reagan's folksy way of speaking.

+In 1987's "Ten Nights of the Beast" (Batman #417-420, 1987), Batman serves as Reagan's bodyguard.

 Reagan was also a key character in the satirical comic strip Benchley by Mort Drucker and Jerry Dumas.
 The plot revolved around the fictive character Benchley who served as Reagan's assistant.

 Web original

 On the collaborative fiction writing website SCP Foundation, Ronald Reagan is depicted in SCP-1981, an anomalous VHS tape that depicts the president giving corrupted versions of his Evil Empire speech while accompanied by a black hooded figure, all while being gradually mutilated by an unseen force until he is unable to continue speaking.
 The tape changes in content every time it is viewed.
-The real-life Reagan of the SCP universe was said to have developed an unhealthy obsession and chronic nightmares with SCP-1981 after being shown the tape, and developed Alzheimer's Disease after Secret Service agents' unqualified attempt at inducing a drug-induced amnesia using amnestics stolen from the SCP Foundation.
+The real-life Reagan of the SCP universe was said to have developed an unhealthy obsession and chronic nightmares with SCP-1981 after being shown the tape, and developed Alzheimer's disease after Secret Service agents' unqualified attempt at inducing a drug-induced amnesia using amnestics stolen from the SCP Foundation.